Resistance of Conductor-

 Cause of Resistance-

-- When electrons drift inside the conductor, they frequently collide with the positive metal ions.
+- When free electrons drift inside the conductor, they frequently collide with the positive metal ions.

 - The collisions of free electrons with the positive metal ions is the main cause of resistance of the conductor.